 Complaint Example Examples include waiting too long on the phone, in the waiting or exam room, or getting a prescription.
-Cleanliness Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
-Information you Did we fail to give you a required notice? get from us Is our written information hard to understand?
-Timeliness (These If you have asked us for a coverage decision or made an appeal, and you types of think that we are not responding guickly enough, you can also make a complaints are all complaint about our slowness.
-Here are examples: related to the You asked us for a "fast coverage decision" or a "fast appeal," and we timeliness of our have said no; you can make a complaint. actions related to You believe we are not meeting the deadlines for coverage decisions coverage or appeals; you can make a complaint. decisions and You believe we are not meeting deadlines for covering or reimbursing appeals) you for certain medical items or services or drugs that were approved; you can make a complaint.
+Cleanliness □Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
+Information you Did we fail to give you a required notice? get from us \Box s our written information hard to understand?
+Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) If you have asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
+Here are examples: □You asked us for a "fast coverage decision" or a "fast appeal," and we have said no; you can make a complaint.
+You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint. □You believe we are not meeting deadlines for covering or reimbursing you for certain medical items or services or drugs that were approved; you can make a complaint.
 You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.